Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

 # FlexiTrip
+*FlexiTrip* is a system which monitors the occupancy rate and real time location of public vehicles in ACT to provde the real-time dynamic pricing to each user.

+*FlexiTrip* believes that a dynamic pricing on public transport will balance the traffic of the whole transport system and let user make a trade-off between speed and cost.
+The tiered pricing based on occupancy rate will make user willing to pay the extra charge due to the high occupancy rate and bring more revenue to the government.

 ## Problems we identified
  * Current Pricing Model for Transport is pretty much Static , this does not provide better outcome for three pillars of transport system access, mobility, and connectivity.